rezaabedi1365/Devops/Kuberneties/K8s objects/Workload Objects/ReplicationController/Readme.md

 ## ReplicationController (RC)
-- Depricated and replace with ReplicaSet
+:x: Depricated and replace with ReplicaSet

 ```
 apiVersion: v1